teddygroves/bibat/docs/index.rst

 page has some useful information.

-Finally, see the :ref:`accessibility` page to find out how we have tried to make this website as useable as possible for everyone, and for how to
+Finally, see the :ref:`accessibility` page to find out how we have tried to make this website as useable as possible for everyone.

 .. toctree::
    :maxdepth: 2